srl-labs/learn-srlinux/docs/tutorials/programmability/event-handler/oper-group/opergroup-operation.md

 The state dump above captures the state of the `opergroup` event handler instance after the second successful run.

 ## Running mode
-Let's get back to our running fabric and once again verify that we have opergroup instance configured and running, before we start manipulating uplink's state.
+Let's get back to our running fabric and once again verify that we have opergroup instance configured and running before we start manipulating the uplink's state.

 === "checking opergroup config"
     ```js